fomo-nouns/fomo-nouns/packages/backend/README.md

 This has the code and deployment infrastructure for the FOMO Nouns backend.
 This backend allows users to connect via websocket, votes to be submitted and stored in a DynamoDB table, and when a quorum of votes likes a Noun, launches settlement on the FOMO Nouns contract.

 Dependencies:

 - AWS Account with Appropriate IAM Accesses
 - AWS CLI
 - Alchemy API Key & Ethereum Account with ETH
+- Google Cloud account with ReCaptcha v3 Enterprise Enabled
+- Score based ReCaptcha API Key

 ## Setup